-15 Cache Management of LuaT_EX-ja
+15 Cache Management of LuaTEX-ja

-LuaTeX-ja creates some cache files to reduce the loading time. in a similar way to the luaotfload package:
+LuaTFX-ja creates some cache files to reduce the loading time. in a similar way to the luaotfload package:

-- Cache files are usually stored in (and loaded from) \$TEXMFVAR/luatexja/. - In addition to caches of the text form (the extension is ".lua"), caches of the binary, precompiled form are supported. - We cannot share same binary cache for LuaTeX and LuaJITTeX.
-Hence we distinguish them by their extension, ".luc" for LuaTeX and ".lub" for LuaJITTeX. - In loading a cache, the binary cache precedes the text form. - When LuaTeX-ja updates a cache hoge.lua, its binary version is also updated.
+- Cache files are usually stored in (and loaded from) \$TEXMFVAR/luatexja/. - In addition to caches of the text form (the extension is ".lua"), caches of the binary, precompiled form are supported. - In loading a cache, the binary cache precedes the text form. - When LuaTeX-ja updates a cache hoge.lua, its binary version is also updated.